NijatZeynalov/Advanced-eXtreme-Gradient-Boosting-with-Python/README.md

 both training and test sets during training.

 wo plots are created.
-The first shows the error of the XGBoost model for each epoch on the training and test datasets
+The first shows the error of the XGBoost model for each epoch on the training and test datasets.

 ![alt text](https://github.com/NijatZeynalov/Advanced-eXtreme-Gradient-Boosting-with-Python/blob/main/img/model_error.jpeg?raw=true)

+The XGBoost library for gradient boosting uses is designed for efficient multi-core parallel processing which allows it to efficiently use all of the CPU cores in your system when training.
+We can confirm that XGBoost multi-threading support is working by building a number of different XGBoost models, specifying the number of threads and timing how long it takes to build each model.
+The trend will both show we that multi-threading support is enabled and give you an indication of the effect it has when building model.

 ![alt text](https://github.com/NijatZeynalov/Advanced-eXtreme-Gradient-Boosting-with-Python/blob/main/img/model_performance.png?raw=true)

-Xgboost is one of the most powerful algorithms in machine learning which you should have in your toolkit.
+We can see a nice trend in the decrease in execution time as the number of threads is increased.